mikkelme/MastersThesis/README.md

 #### Week 48 (05/12 - 11/12) - Working from Pisa
 - Beginnning the work on the multi configuration data generation pipeline.
 - Planning to do some stability test to lock in my simulations parameters in the mean while.
 - Made a script for testing stretch range of a cut confiugration in lammps.
 This includes an in-lammps method for detecting rupture using y-stress and cluster count.
-I plan to implement this for the friciton simulaiton as well to completely bypass a scondary analysis using coordination numbers.
+I plan to implement this for the friciton simulaiton as well to completely bypass a secondary analysis using coordination numbers.
 - Changed Cdis from 1.42 Å to 1.461 Å as this gave a more stable initial strutcure in practice.
 During that I searched for optimized tersoff parameters for graphebne since this deviation from theoretical atom spacing was odd.
 But the optimized parameters I tried did not work well for the cutted configuration so I'm sticking to the orignal parameters for C-C bonds.
+- Implemented the rupture test directly in the friction simulation procedure.
+This also makes it possible to run the rupture test wihtin the setup_sim.in stretch.in framework.
+- Next step is to implement the opportunity to create the Si-substrate directly in lammps such that I can run rupture test and go directly to a friction simulation with a suitable substrate size.